davidjosearaujo/teraflowsdn/docs/final/Report.md

 ### Principles

 Modular model definition.
 The model structure combines.

 - Configuration (intended).
 - Operational data (applied config and derived state).

 Each module subtree declares config and state containers.

-Model backward compatibility.
+The model is backward compatibility.

 - Driven by the use of semantic versioning (xx.yy.zz).
 - Diverges from IETF YANG guidelines (full compatibility).